Alesis ADAT

 General

 • Front Panel Controls and Indicators: Transport controls and LED indicators for Play, Stop, Fast Forward, Rewind , Record and Eject.
 Record Enable pushbuttons and LED indicators for channels 1 thru 8.
 Pushbuttons for Set Locate, Locate 0, Locate 1, Locate 2.
-Pushbuttons and LED indicators for Auto 2-1, Auto Play, Pitch Up (+100 cents), Pitch Down (-300 cents), Format Tape, Digital/Analog Input, Auto Input Monitor and All Input Monitor.
+Pushbuttons and LED indicators for Auto 2-1, Auto Play, Pitch Up (+100 cents), Pitch Down (-300 cents), Format Tape, Digital/Analogue Input, Auto Input Monitor and All Input Monitor.
 15 segment LED level display for channels 1 thru 8 (0 to -60 dB range).
 7 segment LED display indicates tape position (time) or pitch change.
 AC Power pushbutton.

 • Rear Panel Controls and Connectors: Sixteen 1/4″ phone jacks for unbalanced inputs and outputs (8 in, 8 out), One 56 Pin ELCO connector block for all balanced inputs and outputs.
 Two fiberoptic connectors for digital input and output, three 9 pin D-Sub connectors for external Sync In, Sync Out and Meter Bridge , two 1/4″ phone jacks for LRC Remote Controller and for Punch In/Out and Locate/Play footswitches.